Skip to content

 Section titled “Current landscape (web‑search‑verified)”

-Skill marketplaces (LobeHub Skills, SkillsMP, SkillHub) in 2026
+Discovery marketplaces (LobeHub Skills, SkillsMP, SkillHub)

-Four marketplaces matter in practice.
-LobeHub Skills is the largest by curation quality — it explicitly targets Claude Code, Codex CLI, and ChatGPT, and every entry is a SKILL.md file (not a prompt, not an MCP server).
-Categories include workflow, design, marketing, dev tooling, and integrations; the homepage lists a “Top 20 All Skills” board that is a sensible starting point if you don’t know what to install.
-SkillsMP is the highest‑volume catalog, with roughly 30,000+ entries as of May 2026, but the list mixes pure skills with prompts, agents, and MCP servers, so you’ll want to filter by “Skill” only.
+Beyond skills.sh, a few catalogs help you browse.
+LobeHub Skills is strong on curation quality — it explicitly targets Claude Code, Codex CLI, and ChatGPT, and every entry is a SKILL.md file (not a prompt, not an MCP server).
+Categories include workflow, design, marketing, dev tooling, and integrations; the homepage lists a “Top 20 All Skills” board that is a sensible starting point.
+SkillsMP is the highest‑volume catalog — tens of thousands of entries and growing fast — but the list mixes pure skills with prompts, agents, and MCP servers, so filter by “Skill” only.
 SkillHub sits in between, with 7,000+ AI‑evaluated skills explicitly tagged for Claude, Codex, Gemini, and OpenCode — its evaluation column is useful for filtering low‑quality entries.
-MCP Market’s Skills directory is the smallest but cross‑links each skill to related MCP servers, which is handy when you want the skill and the underlying integration in one install.
-A Claude Skills Marketplace Comparison 2026 writeup at openaitoolshub.org compares six platforms side by side and is worth a read before you commit.
+MCP Market’s Skills directory cross‑links each skill to related MCP servers, handy when you want the skill and the underlying integration.

 Anthropic’s official skills (anatomy of SKILL.md)